 At times, circumstances in the natural gas distribution system can mask or decrease the odorant level.
 When there is a lack of odorant in gas, it is common for the gas company to turn to their odorizer and expect a malfunction.
-However, when the odorant is at the odorization source, yet not at the delivery point (or is not as intense), it is likely that the odorant was scrubbed from the gas stream either by a chemical or physical process and is not an odorizer malfunction.
+However, when the odorant is at the odorization source yet not at the delivery point (or is not as intense), it is likely that the odorant was scrubbed from the gas stream either by a chemical or physical process and is not an odorizer malfunction.
 Some in the industry may even refer to this occurrence as odor fade.

-Adsorption of odorant occurs when odorant molecules in gas attach to a surface (like a pipe wall) and no longer remain in the gas stream.
+Adsorption of odorant occurs when the molecules in gas attach to a surface (like a pipe wall) and no longer remain in the gas stream.
 It is routinely seen in the new pipe.
 It also happens when odorant molecules absorb (absorption) into gas liquids in a pipeline.
 In both situations, the gas becomes un-odorized and undetectable.

 These are physical processes, and to combat the new pipe absorption issue, it is typical for gas companies to pre-odorize or saturate the new gas lines; this is called “pickling.”

 Chemical reactions can also convert the odorant into something else, therefore, removing it from the gas stream.
 For example, when mercaptan is oxidized, it turns into disulfide, which is less odoriferous than mercaptan.
 This change in chemical structure transforms the odorant into something that does not smell as strongly.
-Additionally, when air (contains oxygen) is present in the pipe, the pipe itself may become re-oxidized forming iron oxide (rust) of which can oxidize the mercaptan and create disulfide.
+Additionally, when air (which contains oxygen) is present in the pipe, the pipe itself may become re-oxidized forming iron oxide (rust) which can oxidize the mercaptan and create disulfide.